Student Support Services

 Campus Safety.
 Sam Houston State University offers a variety of services to promote a safe campus environment.
 The campus is equipped with emergency call boxes stationed at strategic locations throughout the campus to include parking lots, walkways, and residence halls.
 Additionally, the University Police provide staff to escort students not wishing to walk alone at night to and from campus buildings and parking lots.
 Students wishing to learn more about personal safety and self defense may take advantage of programs offered by the University Police Department.
 For more information, call (936) 294-1794.

 The department also provides numerous employment opportunities for students who are interested in part-time work.
-Over 200 student positions are filled annually in the areas of intramural officiating, facility supervision, aquatics, and fitness staff.
-Please refer to Jobs for Kats for current and complete student work opportunities.
+Over 400 student positions are filled annually in the areas of intramural officiating, facility supervision, aquatics, and special events assistants.

 The informal relationships which are established through involvement in sport and recreational activities are an integral part of a student’s life.
-The Department of Recreational Sports and Activities invites students to become active participants in one or more of the various forms of leisure-time activities available.
-For information pertaining to any of these Recreational Sports activities, stop by the administrative offices located on the first floor of the Recreation Complex, call (936) 294-1985, or visit Recreational Sports and Activities.
+The Department of Recreational Sports and Activities invites students to become active participants in one or more of the various forms of leisure time activities available.
+For information pertaining to any of these Recreational Sports activities, stop by the administrative offices located on the first floor of the Recreation Complex, call (936) 294-1985 or visit the Recreational Sports and Activities website at www.shsu.edu/recsports.

 Residence Halls.
-The Department of Residence Life operates about twenty-six residence halls, including an apartment complex for upperclassmen.
-A housing brochure will be sent to freshmen the students upon acceptance to SHSU.
+The Department of Residence Life operates about twenty-eight residence halls, including an apartment complex for upperclassmen.
+A housing brochure will be sent to the students upon acceptance to SHSU.
 This brochure provides many details of the residence life program at Sam Houston State University, including information regarding specific residence halls, applicable rates, and some policies.
-Students can also visit Residence Life or call (936) 294-1812.
+Students can also visit the Residence Life website at www.shsu.edu/~hou_www/, or call (936) 294-1812.

 A person may not live in University housing unless enrolled in classes at SHSU for each particular semester.

-Application for housing may be made via the website once the student has been accepted to SHSU, a deposit of $200 is required with the application for housing.
-Students self-sekect riin assignments based on completion of deposit, verification of bacterial meningitis vaccination, and a timeslot given by Resident Life.
+Application for housing may be made via the website once the student has been accepted to SHSU, or may be filed in person, by mail, or by fax.
+A deposit of $200 is required with the application for housing.
+Assignments are made on a space-available basis according to the date of deposit.
+Prior to the beginning of a semester, students will be mailed a residence hall or apartment assignment, the appropriate arrival and check-in hours, and other pertinent information.
 The housing contract will be in effect and must be adhered to for the full academic year.

 Should a student become unable to fulfill a reservation, a refund may be made under certain conditions.
 Please refer to the Housing Application/Contract for specific details regarding refunds which are determined by the date the cancellation is received.

 Students may pay for housing in full at registration or in an installment arrangement.
-Payment of rent and/or deposit may be made in accordance with rules set forth by Bursar's Office.
+Payment of rent and/or deposit may be made with MasterCard or VISA, if desired.
+A late fee of $10 is charged on all payments received after established deadlines.
+Information on specific dates of payments and amounts due may be obtained from the Department of Residence Life.

 University residence halls are closed during the Thanksgiving holiday, academic breaks between semesters, and during spring recess.
 The student may stay in the residence hall during these periods, if approved, for a separate fee unless the buildings are closed for maintenance or renovation.